h5md/h5md/index.rst

 thermodynamical observables.
 Afterwards, extensions will be considered on the basis of discussion with users of H5MD.

-H5MD is developped by Pierre de Buyl, Peter Colberg and Felix HÃ¶fling and is available under the `GPL <http://www.gnu.org/licenses/gpl.html>`_.
+H5MD is developped by Pierre de Buyl, Peter Colberg and Felix Höfling and is available under the `GPL <http://www.gnu.org/licenses/gpl.html>`_.

 The draft represents the current state of the specification.